O1ahmad/pro-sports-reference-webscraper/nba/README.md

 The purpose of this tool is to automate the extraction and organization of NBA player data from Basketball Reference.
 It supports the following actions:
 - Fetches player information based on initials or full names.
 - Checks if player game logs are missing in the MongoDB database.
-- Adds player names to game logs stored in MongoDB by matching player links.
 - Can function without MongoDB by directly scraping data from Basketball Reference.

 ## 🚀 How to Run the Application